Community Health Care

 We would love you to join us in our 2020 Health Heroes celebration by being a sponsor, hosting a table, or bringing a friend!

-Download the program from our first Health Heroes celebration!
+Download the program from our first Health Heroes celebration in 2019!

 In 2019, Community Health Care will serve nearly 47,000 patients, providing comprehensive primary Medical, Dental, Pharmacy and Behavioral Health Services through a clinic system that includes five medical and four dental clinics, as well as several thriving new residency programs.
 Fifty years ago, in 1969, the organization began quite humbly with no budget; simply a part-time clinic site staffed entirely by volunteers.
 The story of the organization’s origins, development and growth over the past half-century is an inspiring one, of which the Tacoma-Pierce County community can be proud.